Quick and Easy Pie Dough

 I love my Bosch Mixer, it’s great for all types of uses and has many attachments that replace other kitchen appliances.
 Such as a blender, grater, and a chopper.
 For my pie crusts I use the chopper attachment.

-You can find my pie recipe at here on the Betty Crocker site.
-The flour, salt, and shortening (I found that real butter gives me the best result) get put into the chopper.
+The flour, salt, soda, and shortening (I found that real butter gives me the best result) get put into the chopper.

 The butter MUST be cold and hard when you put it in the flour.
 Right out of the fridge works best.
 I cannot stress how important this is.
 It took me several flops to realize that the butter must be cold.
 Turn the chopper on to medium speed and run it until the mixture looks like very course flour.